 Prior to selecting a new external fund manager or asset manager, If should establish relevant ESG aspects and analyse the prospective partner's commitment to responsible investment.
-Examples of issues to raise when conducting due diligence during partner selection include if the partner is a signatory to the PRI and/or the UN Global Compact, any formal responsible investment policy and processes of the partner, the extent of ESG reporting, and identified ESG risks and opportunities.
+Examples of issues to raise when conducting due diligence during partner selection include if the partner is a signatory to the PRI and/or the UN Global Compact, if the partner has a responsible investment policy and how well it is aligned to If's policy, what responsible investment processes the partner has, the extent of the partner's ESG reporting, and identified ESG risks and opportunities.